Areopaguaworkshop/wenbi/README.md

-# 🎬 Wenbi: Intelligent Audio/Video to Academic Text Transformation
+# 🎬 Wenbi: Intelligent Media-to-Text and Text-to-Text Processing

 **Transform your audio and video content into polished, academic-quality written documents with AI precision!**